jgberton/rightplace-ai-case-study/docs/North.md

 North does not replace human judgment.

-Its responsibility is to provide richer context so people can make better decisions.
+Its responsibility is to provide richer context so professionals, recruiters and organizations can make better decisions.

+Understanding comes first.

+Decision-making remains human.

 ---